Do this to feel thinner in 30 minutes

 It’s important to note that the women participating in the study were all regular exercisers.
-“If you are new to working out, I recommend that people get a physical first through their primary care physician and then start with a workout suitable for your fitness level,” says Dr. Ustas.
+“If you are new to working out, I recommend you get a physical first through your primary care physician and then start with a workout suitable for your fitness level,” says Dr. Ustas.
 “You don’t want to get discouraged and give up because you cannot complete an advanced workout.”

 About the Author